meta-company/makex/documents/source/trouble.md

 It's usually best to just wait for the file hashing to complete for the set of input files.

-You may omit large output files from the Task's outputs and this will prevent hashing.
+You may omit large output files from the Task's outputs and this will prevent hashing them.

 <!--
 offline checksumming